-You can find yourself in this rut accidentally, simply by having habitually negative thoughts.
+You can find yourself in this rut by having habitually negative thoughts.

-It’s a internal pattern of behavior that – over time – becomes unproductive, and can eventually lead to the external appearance of negative circumstances in your daily life.
+It’s an internal pattern of behavior that – over time – can lead to the external appearance of negative circumstances.

 Though negativity can be difficult to change, it’s not impossible.